aerjay/algal-blooms/README.md

 [4] Different cyanobacteria additionally have different responses to each variable, further limiting the applicability of a global model
 [5] forecasting models can be developed but will require lake-specific calibration to be effective risk-management tools

+[7] regional models exist but global ones do not.
+Models such as VEMALA [9] already exist for key predictors of algal populations

 ## Vision

 A subscription model was selected for government and research/private users seeking predictive functionality since a new model must be